malrase/malrase.github.io/source/city-guides/prague/index.markdown

 **[Cloud 9 Bar (in the Hilton Prague)](http://cloud9.cz)**: [Reviewed here](/blog/2014/07/19/cloud-9-prague), overall: 6.3/10.

 **[Bonvivants](http://www.tripadvisor.com/Restaurant_Review-g274707-d6375998-Reviews-BONVIVANT_s_CTC-Prague_Bohemia.html)**: I really wanted to like this place, but it fell short in a number of ways.
-I read about it in the New York Times in a [36 Hours in Prague](http://www.nytimes.com/2014/04/20/travel/36-hours-in-prague.html) travel piece.
-It's a tapas restaurant/cocktail bar/café.
-We went early on a Friday, and it was pretty empty.
-The bar was strangely laid out – with a lot of empty space and some tables around the edges.
-The menu was good and we ordered a couple of tapas and a cocktail each.
-Mine was the Provence cocktail – it had gin, chartreuse, lemon and lavender in it.
-The bartender came over, lit a piece of lavender, and wafted it over the cocktail.
-It was super-tasty!
+Hampton had a manhattan (obviously), and the vermouth was off.
+It took ages to get our food – and when it did come, only one plate of the two came out.
+The food was decent, but not spectacular, and not really worth the wait.

+Overall: 5.1/10

 <div class="img">
   <img src="/images/the-journey/prague/cocktails/bonvivants.jpg">
   <div class="alt">Provence Cocktail</div>
 </div>

-Hampton had a manhattan (obviously), and the vermouth was off.
-That's where things started going wrong.
-It took ages to get our food – and when it did come, only one plate of the two came out.
-The food was decent, but not spectacular, and not really worth the wait.

-Overall: 5.1/10

 **[Zinc Lounge (in the Hilton Prague Old Town)](http://www.hiltonpragueoldtown.com/loungebar-en.html)**: [Reviewed here](/blog/2014/07/21/zinc-loung-prague), overall: 4.6/10